 Documents - Recording (maintenance logs, defect logs, reports, statements, checklists, equipment), inspection (checklists, documents for quantitative and qualitative information).

 Quality processes - Policies, procedures, guidance, second line verifications, organisational systems and requirements, sensory checks, checklists, maintenance instructions, data, reports, measurement, analysis of systems, equipment and material suppliers and dates.

+What do learners need to learn?
 The range of typical inspection parameters measured and checked during a manufacturing run.
 A range of typical recording documents used in manufacturing to record data and inspections.

 How quality processes are configured and what data needs to be recorded, how often, and in what format.